edmundreinhardt/payroll-bob/README.md

 # demo payroll program
+This sample program illustrates the use of https://github.com/IBM/ibmi-bob

-Maintains all of the SQL tables for running the payroll
+Maintains all of the SQL tables for running the payroll.

+Will generate the programs and DSPFs to the library referenced by the &pgmlib environment variable.
+The source for this top layer of the program is found in the root directory of the project.

-Will generate the programs and DSPFs to the library referenced by the &pgmlib environment variable Will generate the datbase tables and views to the library referenced by the &dtalib environment variable
+Will generate the datbase tables and views to the library referenced by the &dtalib environment variable.
+The source and make rules for the database layer is found in the 'data' subdirectory.

+Include files are automatically discovered in the 'includes' directory .